Klaytus00/DataSciencePortfolio/README.md

-**A project where a model was built to predict house price based on city using Ridge Regression.**
+**2. A project where a model was built to predict house price based on city using Ridge Regression.**

-**A project where the price of used cars were predicted based on various attributes using Ridge Regression.**
+**3. A project where the price of used cars were predicted based on various attributes using Ridge Regression.**